jeromecoupe/webstoemp/_posts/2015-07-17-building-your-own-front-end-styleguide.md

 ### Make your own choices and increased collaboration

-With an in-house style guide, you can make your own choices and decisions, based on your own business needs or on your team's experience and preferences (investing in your team is never a bad idea, by the way).
+With an in-house style guide, you can make your own choices and decisions, based on your own business needs and on your team's experience and preferences (investing in your team is never a bad idea, by the way).

-You need to use different grid breakpoints or you want to use inline-block instead of floats ?
+You need to use different grid breakpoints or you want to use inline-block instead of floats?
 You can.
-Your design calls for a golden-ratio based grid ?
+Your design calls for a golden-ratio based grid?
 More power to you.
 Your team wants to use a BEM-inspired naming convention and classes like `.jumbotron` make no sense to you?
 Check.
 Performance and progressive enhancement are at the core of your project?
 Fine.

 By essence, turnkey UI toolkits are built for the masses, are quite prescriptive and [focus on the how rather than on the why](https://speakerdeck.com/csswizardry/what-is-a-css-framework-anyway).
 When using them, you have to build around them for maximum efficiency and they are not very well suited to building bespoke codebases.

-It might take you some time up front, but building something that is truly tailored to your (business) needs and those of your team will save you some time down the line.
+It might take you some time up front, but building something that is truly tailored to your business needs and those of your team will save you some time down the line.

 If you build it in your approach from the get go, building an in-house stye guide is not going to add a lot of overhead to your project.
 That's just a sane approach to front-end development these days.